j-2k/j-2k.github.io/_posts/2023-11-21-shelltexture.markdown

 First, a C# script to manage the shell textures (I CALLED THEM "SHEETS" IN MY CASE!).
 This ShellTextureManager script needs to manage all of the following functions & it's good to keep in mind this data is being sent to the GPU/Shell Texture Shader.

 *Initial Parameters*
-- Height (Manage height & spreading the sheets across the height)
+- Height (Manage height & spread the sheets across the height)
 - Density (density of the sheets / the amount of layers)
 - Color (Shell texture color)